9uillaume/fastapi-app/backend/README.md

 <h1 align=center><strong>Backend Application 🐍</strong></h1>

-This backend application template consists of:
+This backend application consists of:

 * Configure the [TOML](https://toml.io/en/) file for testing and linting.
 * Create the backend server with FastAPI and Uvicorn,